 In support of student development goals set out in KRS 158.6451 and the Kentucky Academic Expectations, each student shall complete an individual learning plan that focuses on career exploration and related secondary education and training needs and shall have a total of at least twenty-two (22) credits for high school graduation, including demonstrated performance-based competency in technology.

+Beginning July 1, 2018, students wishing to receive a regular diploma must pass a civics test made up of one hundred (100) questions selected from the civics test administered to persons seeking to become naturalized citizens and prepared or approved by the Board.
+A minimum score of sixty percent (60%) is required to pass the test and students may take the test as many times as needed to pass.
+Students that have passed a similar test within the previous five (5) years shall be exempt from this civics test.
+This shall be subject to the requirements and accommodations of a student's individualized education program or a Section 504 Plan.

 All required courses shall include content contained in the Kentucky Academic Standards, and electives shall address academic and career interest standards-based learning experiences, including four (4) credits in an academic or career interest based on the student’s individual learning plan.